-- Add 1-3 teaspoons of ground flaxseed to a morning smoothie
+- Add 1-3 teaspoons of ground flaxseed or flaxseed meal to a morning smoothie

-- Bake ground flaxseeds into muffins, cookies and breads
+- Bake ground flaxseeds or flaxseed meal into muffins, cookies and breads.

 - Add to homemade sprouted granola

-- Can be mixed with water and used as an egg substitute
+- Flaxseed meal can be mixed with water and used as a plant based egg substitute

 Healthy Hair To Toe ❤️